-Lake Houston Watershed - Western Watershed Protection Project
+Lake Houston Watershed - Western Watershed Protection Project SEP No. 2013-05 - as Amended on 11/14/2019

 Project Description

 Bayou Land Conservancy ("BLC") has identified approximately 600 acres along the West Fork of the San Jacinto River, Spring Creek, Cypress Creek, and Lake Creek for acquisition of perpetual conservation easements in accordance with Subchapter A, Chapter 183, Texas Natural Resources Code.
 The goal of this Project is to protect the floodplain within the western tributaries of the Lake Houston Watershed.
 BLC shall use SEP Funds to conduct certain due diligence activities and to purchase conservation easements from private and public landowners.
 BLC shall also conduct restoration work as necessary on properties that were previously degraded before being placed under a conservation easement.
 Targeted properties are owned by Harris County, Montgomery County, and private landowners.